javascript-tutorial/en.javascript.info/1-js/13-modules/01-modules-intro/article.md

 In other words, a module can provide a generic functionality that needs a setup.
 E.g. authentication needs credentials.
 Then it can export a configuration object expecting the outer code to assign to it.

+Here's a classical pattern:
+1. A module exports some means of configuration, e.g. a configuration object.
+2. On the first import we initialize it, write to its properties.
+The top-level application script may do that.
+3. Further imports use the module.

-For instance, the `admin.js` module may provide certain functionality (e.g. authentication), but expect the credentials to come into the `config` object from outside.
+For instance, the `admin.js` module may provide certain functionality, but expect the credentials to come into the `config` object from outside:

-First, we can export the `config` object (here it's initially empty, but that's not always the case):
 ```js
 // 📁 admin.js
 export let config = { };